StackStorm/st2docs/docs/source/reference/cli.rst

 The ``st2 login`` command is a good option if you want an easy way to authenticate via the CLI without storing your password in plain text.
 Switching between users is also as easy as re-running the ``st2 login`` command.
-Other users' token cache files will remain, but the CLi configuration will be changed to point to the new username.
+Other users' token cache files will remain, but the CLI configuration will be changed to point to the new username.

 However, should you choose to specify username and password as authentication credentials in the configuration file, the CLI will try to use those credentials